Preparing for the Tableau Desktop Specialist Certification Exam

 Tableau for Beginners: Get QA Certified, Grow Your Career Udemy Course by Lukas Halim which looks like a good overview of basic and advanced skills that are important to know.

 Tips for Preparing for the Tableau QA Exam presented by the Information Lab’s students who took the exam.
-If you are not familiar with these dynamos, Andy Kreibel, Eva Murray and the Information Lab, just know that they lead the way in teaching Tableau to the world through their Makeover Monday Project movement.
-Their book, #MakeoverMonday: Improving How We Visualize and Analyze Data, One Chart at a Time is a glorious resource for anyone who is interested in developing good habits in analyzing and visualizing data.
+If you are not familiar with these dynamos, Andy Kreibel, Eva Murray and the Information Lab, know that they lead the way in teaching Tableau to the world through their Makeover Monday Project movement.
+Their book, #MakeoverMonday: Improving How We Visualize and Analyze Data, One Chart at a Time is an excellent resource for anyone interested in developing good habits in analyzing and visualizing data.
 These people are Tableau heroes.

 Some random advice …

-I definitely see the value of learning Tableau keyboard shortcuts in order to breeze through some of the more mundane aspects of creating a visualization.
+I see the value of learning Tableau keyboard shortcuts to breeze through some of the more mundane aspects of creating a visualization.
 This will help you save precious time during the exam.

-If you are used to working in a dual monitor environment, practice using just one screen or a split screen and get comfortable bouncing back and forth between Tableau workbooks and your browser.
-This is what the test environment will be like.
+If you work in a dual monitor environment, practice using just one screen or a split screen and get comfortable bouncing back and forth between Tableau workbooks and your browser to experience more of what it is like in the test environment.

-If you don’t feel ready for the test, reschedule until you feel more prepared but commit to a personal deadline so that you can move on to your next Tableau challenge.
+If you don’t feel ready for the test, reschedule until you feel better prepared but commit to a personal deadline so that you can move on to your next Tableau challenge.

 In conclusion …

-What I do know is that studying for certification can help build confidence by strengthening knowledge and basic skills, but there is no substitute for spending time using the tool on a regular basis.
+What I do know is that studying for certification can help build confidence by strengthening knowledge and basic skills, but there is no substitute for spending time using the tool regularly.
 So ultimately, the goal of certification is to get in the habit of using Tableau for your work and/or passion projects so that you can whip up an impactful viz at a moment’s notice!

 Good luck to everyone planning to take the exam!